alexanderpalsson/katacoda-scenarios/qlik-corectl/step2.md

 `corectl`{{execute}}

 ## 1. CoreCtl build
+In order to use corectl tools you will have to build/load an app.
+The command that builds(or rebuild) apps is `corectl build`{{execute}}. <br>

 There are two ways to use `corectl build`:
 <br>

 **Configurations file**
-<br>The simplest way that we will use in this tutorial is to use a configuration file. <br>
+<br>The simplest way and the way we will build apps in this tutorial is to use a configuration file. <br>
-When you run the command: `corectl build`{{execute}} CoreCtl will look for file with the name ***corectl.yml*** in the current folder.
-In the corectl.yml file its possible to setup basic configuration for corectl for instance: engine connection details, app and objects. <br>
+When you run the command: `corectl build`{{execute}} CoreCtl will automatically look for file with the name ***corectl.yml*** in the current working folder.
+In the corectl.yml file is it possible to setup basic configuration for corectl for instance: engine connection details, app and objects. <br>

-Look a the specification of how to create the [**corectl configuration file**](https://github.com/qlik-oss/corectl/blob/master/docs/corectl_config.md), this is were you will find most **solutions** to the exercises this tutorial.
+Look a the specification of how to create the [**corectl configuration file**](https://github.com/qlik-oss/corectl/blob/master/docs/corectl_config.md), this is were you will find most **solutions** to the exercises in this tutorial.
 <br>

 **Flags**
 <br>The second way you can build corectl is with providing flags to the `corectl build`{{execute}} command.
+You will find the flag options in the [**corectl configuration file**](https://github.com/qlik-oss/corectl/blob/master/docs/corectl_config.md) as well.
 <br>

 ![Analysis](assets/flags.png)